-Mesh Functions
+4.4 Mesh Functions

-Most 3D applications need to load some kind of mesh from a file.
-There are several different file formats, and writing a parser can be a difficult task.
-For this reason, I have written a library to handle loading mesh data from a few common file formats, specifically the MD2, MD3, MD5 file formats.
+Figure 2: Wireframe display of meshes loaded from file in MD2 format a few common file formats, specifically the MD2, MD3, MD5 file formats.
 These meshes represent various types of meshes: including non-animated meshes, vertex models, and skeletal models with skinning.
 All meshes are converted to a common internal mesh structure: the half-edge structure.
 In this model, the mesh stores data on triangle faces, edges, and vertices.
 Each edge stores its starting vertex, the next edge, and a corresponding edge in the opposite direction on an adjacent triangle.
 Each face stores simply the first edge, and the vertices are completely separate, allowing them to be stored in high-performance graphics hardware memory in allocated regions knows as Vertex Buffer Objects.
 This internal representation uses the native animation type of the original mesh, so skeletal models are not converted to vertex and vice versa.
 The advantage of using the half-edge format is that it is easily modifiable in code, simplifying level-of-detail operations, and also has characteristics useful for collision detection.
 It is generally slower and less memory-efficient than other formats, but it is generally still acceptable, especially when optimized.